jfernandez37/jfernandez37/README.md

 - MATH 452 - Analysis 2 - A
 - MATH 495 - Directed Consulting - A
 - COSC 450 - Operating Systems - A
-- PACE 411 - Presidential Citizen Scholars 3 - A

 ## Languages
 - C++